pahagon/otp-labs/README.md

 ## LibCluster
 This library provides a mechanism for automatically forming clusters of Erlang nodes, with either static or dynamic node membership.
 It provides a pluggable "strategy" system, with a variety of strategies provided out of the box.

-## Distillery
-This is a pure-Elixir, dependency-free implementation of release generation for Elixir projects.
-It is currently a standalone package.
-It takes your Mix project and produces an Erlang/OTP release, a distilled form of your raw application's components; a single package which can be deployed anywhere, independently of an Erlang/Elixir installation.
-No dependencies, no hassle.

 ## References
 * https://david-delassus.medium.com/elixir-and-kubernetes-a-love-story-721cc6a5c7d5